 Select a name from the Computer Name drop-down menu or type an IP address in the IP address input box to appoint the PC to receive the forwarded packets.

-The Ports to Open box shows which ports you want to open on the router.
+The External Port shows the ports opened for remote users in the WAN side of the router.
 The TCP/UDP means the protocol type of the opened ports.